xFrah/ACSAI-obsidian/MD VERSIONS/AI-LAB/Kernel.md

 This is a blurring kernel: for every pixel, it's combining equally the values of the neighboring pixels with the value of the pixel itself.

+---

 ## Using the kernels

-The operator * stands for "cross product", whichi is not really a cross product, we are just multiplying the elements in the same position and we are summing them.
+The operator $\ast$ stands for "cross product", whichi is not really a cross product, we are just multiplying the elements in the same position and we are summing them.
 In this way we get a scalar.

+---

 ## Gaussian blur